SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 When you reduce a target to 0 HP using a melee weapon attack on your turn, enemies within a radius of the downed target equal to half of your proficiency bonus (rounded up) who can see the target must make a Wisdom save (DC 8 + your proficiency bonus + your Strength modifier) or become frightened of you until the end of your next turn.
 If the triggering attack is a critical hit, the radius is instead equal to your proficiency bonus.

-# 64. - Metamagic Adept
+# 64. - Metamagic Expert

 You learn two metamagic options of your choice from the sorcerer class and gain half your proficiency bonus rounded up in sorcery points to spend on it.